Skip to main content

 Institutional and Financial Assistance Information for Students

-Once a year, we will contact all registered students who are U.S. citizens to provide them with information confirming that the University is a participating Title IV school that participates in the William D. Ford Federal Direct Student Loan program and key information about this.
+Once a year, we will contact all registered students who are U.S. citizens to provide them with information confirming that the University is a Title IV eligible school that participates in the William D. Ford Federal Direct Student Loan program and key information about this.

 Unfortunately students studying at the University are not eligible to receive need-based grants such as Pell Grants.